jeffliang0318/giphE/README.md

 # GiphE
 ## To run the giphy browser

+Create a '.env' file and paste your Giphy API key.\
+If you don't have it, you can get the key here. https://developers.giphy.com/docs/api#quick-start-guide \
-    Simply type npm start in the terminal
+And type npm start in the terminal

 ### `npm start`

 Runs the app in the development mode.\